Healthy Environments Against Tobacco

 Serving the cities and unincorporated areas

-Here are a few helpful links that residents may find useful:
+Here are a some links that owner/managers may find useful:

-• Secondhand Smoke Survey: Summary of Key Findings
+- Secondhand Smoke Survey: Summary of Key Findings for Multi-Unit Housing

-• Secondhand Smoke Survey: Summary of Key Findings for Multi-Unit Housing
+- Secondhand Smoke Survey: Summary of Key Findings

 - Resources and Tools for Smokefree Multi-Family Housing